Genivia/RE-flex/doc/index.md

 Only `unput(c)`, `wunput()`, `text()`, `rest()`, and `span()` modify the buffer contents, because these functions require an extra byte at the end of the buffer to make the strings returned by these methods 0-terminated.
-This means that you can specify read-only memory of `n` bytes located at address `b` by using `buffer(b, n+1)` safely as long as you do not use `unput()`, `unput()`, `text()`, `rest()`, and `span()`, for example to search read-only mmap(2) `PROT_READ` memory.
+This means that we can specify read-only memory of `n` bytes located at address `b` by using `buffer(b, n+1)` safely as long as we do not use `unput()`, `unput()`, `text()`, `rest()`, and `span()`, for example to search read-only mmap(2) `PROT_READ` memory.

-So far we explained how to use `reflex::BoostMatcher` for pattern matching.
+So far we explained how to use `reflex::PCRE2Matcher` and `reflex::BoostMatcher` for pattern matching.
 We can also use the RE/flex `reflex::Matcher` class for pattern matching.
 The API is exactly the same.
 The `reflex::Matcher` class uses `reflex::Pattern`, which internally represents an efficient finite state machine that is compiled from a regex.
 These state machines are used for fast matching.

 The construction of deterministic finite state machines (FSMs) is optimized but can take some time and therefore adds overhead before matching can start.
 This